 A quick google search of “hydrogen energy levels”, produces a variety of different styles to represent the relationship between electron bonding and the emission or absorption of photons of specific energy.
 To properly model the atom, we must track what energy levels are filled over time as electrons fall into atoms, emitting photons and becoming bonded to the atom at a specific energy level.

 Atomic orbitals are calculated from mathematical wave functions that predict the probability of finding an electron or a pair of electrons in a specific region around the atom’s nucleus.
 Quantum mechanics tells us that electrons in an atom possess four quantum numbers that determine what energy level the electron is at.
-They are: Orbital, n=1,2,3…; Azimuthal, l=0,1,2…n−1; Magnetic, ml=−l,−l+1…0…l−1,l; and finally Spin, ms=−1/2,1/2.
-The first three quantum numbers determine location, the last, spin, is a property of the electron itself.
+They are: Orbital (harmonic overtones), n=1,2,3…; Azimuthal (location on sphere), l=0,1,2…n−1; Magnetic (electron coupling), ml=−l,−l+1…0…l−1,l; and finally Spin (up and down), ms=−1/2,1/2.
+The first two quantum numbers determine location, the third number specifies the magnetic coupling between electrons, and the last quantum number, spin, is a property of the electron itself.

 Representing an Atom with Shells of Electrons